 Speaking at conferences is a good way to boost my career prospects as a technology consultant.
 Jason Swett

 Small business owners and consultants are always looking for an edge, and for many getting recognition by speaking at conferences is a great opportunity.
-Not only do they get to make a name for themselves, they may meet people in the audience who actually want to hire them.
+Not only do they get to make a name for themselves, but they may also meet people in the audience who actually want to hire them.

 Some of the connections I’ve made at conferences and meetups have definitely helped me land further speaking gigs and new clients.
 Keanan Koppenhaver